motiong-io/RAG-Eval/README.md

 # RAG-Eval
 A standard process of RAG/KG evaluation

+# how to use
+1. git clone
+1. install docker
+1. install dev container in your vs code
+1. ask the project owner privately for a copy of "config"
+1. modify the config, can refer to config.template

 # how to setup your repo
 * go to github, create repo
 * git clone